AlexHettle/MeadowPy/README.md

 - **Call stack viewer** — click any frame to inspect variables at that level

 ### Code Quality
+MeadowPy catches mistakes before you run your code, and explains them in terms you can actually act on.

 - Real-time linting with flake8 and pylint
 - Lint-on-save option
 - Problems panel with click-to-jump-to-line